KevinDoughty/Hypermatic/README.md

 Their `document.timeline.play(animation)` syntax requires the target be specified.
-This is a vestige of their goal of groups that can animate multiple targets, yet requiring a target remains after groups have been deferred to a later version of the spec.
+This is a vestige of their goal of groups that can animate multiple targets, yet requiring a target remains, even after groups have been deferred to a later version of the spec.
 I should add that cloning a readonly animation is near useless as animations require a target as part of their constructor.
 Animation copying is a critically important technique in relative animation.